 Despite the successes of previous clinical trials and the promising outlook of ongoing studies, researchers and patients enrolled in clinical trials face many challenges.

-Whether it’s a lack of funding, low participation levels among patients and researchers or a misunderstanding of how clinical trials work, efforts must be made to ensure innovations in research continue so current and future mesothelioma patients can live longer lives.
+Whether it’s a lack of funding, low participation levels among patients and researchers or a misunderstanding of how clinical trials work, there is much that needs to be overcome to ensure innovations in research continue so current and future mesothelioma patients can live longer lives.

-Breast, lung and prostate cancers generate plenty of publicity, research funding and clinical trials because hundreds of thousands of people in the U.S. are diagnosed every year with those cancers.
+Breast, lung and prostate cancer generate plenty of publicity, research funding and clinical trials because hundreds of thousands of people are diagnosed every year with those cancers in the U.S.

-For example, the National Cancer Institute (NCI) shows doctors diagnosed 221,200 new lung cancer cases in 2015, and it provided more than $367 million in 2013 (year of most recent funding amount) to lung cancer researchers.
-There are also 2,025 clinical trials currently recruiting lung cancer patients, according to the NIH.
+For example, the American Cancer Society estimates that 221,500 new lung cancer cases will be diagnosed in 2017.
+The National Cancer Institute (NCI) provided more than $331 million in 2017 to lung cancer researchers.
+There are also 1,659 clinical trials currently recruiting lung cancer patients, according to Clinicaltrials.gov.

 Although there is an abundance of outstanding mesothelioma research proposals, limited funds to support them has led to historically low rates of grant approvals.

-Since 1990, the American Cancer Society received 30 mesothelioma research proposal applications.
+From 1990 to present, the American Cancer Society received 30 mesothelioma research proposal applications.
 It approved grants for five of these for a total of more than $1.6 million dollars.
-These grants funded studies investigating targeted therapies, genetic predisposition for the cancer and other topics related to treatment and diagnosis.

 People have different beliefs and misconceptions about clinical trials that influence their decision to participate.